-The Company provides high-tech precision time and frequency products that are found in both ground-based communication stations and on-board commercial satellites.
-The Company has made a substantial investment in research and development to apply its core technologies to the commercial markets.
-Revenues for this segment have varied considerably over the past 6 fiscal years, based on infrastructure spending patterns by wireless telecommunication companies and demand for new commercial satellites.
-Over this time frame, the Company initially experienced accelerated growth in commercial communications revenues followed by a "telecom trough" in fiscal years 2002 and 2003, reacceleration in late fiscal year 2004 and early fiscal year 2005, to be followed by another slow down.
-The Company anticipates that this industry provides a large opportunity for future sales growth but the timing of revenue growth will be based on capital spending decisions by domestic and worldwide telecommunication companies.
-Additional revenues will be derived from deployment of new or replacement commercial satellites.
+The Company provides precision time, frequency and synchronization products that are found in ground-based communication stations and commercial satellites.
+The Company has made a substantial investment in research and development to apply its core technologies to commercial markets.
+Revenues for this segment have varied considerably over the past seven fiscal years, based on infrastructure spending patterns by wireless telecommunication companies and demand for new commercial satellités.
+Over this seven-year time frame, the Company initially experienced accelerated growth in wireless infrastructure revenues followed by a "telecom trough" in fiscal years 2002 and 2003.
+Accelerated growth began again in late fiscal year 2004 and continued through early fiscal year 2005, to be followed by another slow down into the first two quarters of fiscal year 2006.
+The Company believes that the wireless industry provides a large opportunity for future sales growth but the timing of any growth will be based on capital spending decisions by domestic and worldwide telecommunications companies.
+The Company also expects to generate substantial revenues from deployment of new and replacement commercial satellites.